-Rare outings allowed some quick watercolors which I reproduced in oil paintings illustrating the loneliness and desolation of the city abandoned of its visitors, the deserted parks, luxury urban developments turned gym grounds, the rare masked passers-by, closed hotels, or health care workers wearing their personal protection equipment.
+Rare outings allowed some quick watercolors which I reproduced in oil paintings, illustrating the loneliness and desolation of the abandoned city, the deserted parks, luxury urban developments turned gym grounds, the rare masked passers-by, closed hotels, or health care workers wearing their personal protection equipment.

-My introspective journey led me to think about a self-portrait, as testimony of the exceptional period we were going through.
+This introspective journey led me to a self-portrait, as testimony of the exceptional period we were going through.

-As for most confined people, food had become extremely important.
-These pauses in the day deserved to be celebrated as moments of beauty.
-Opening the day, breakfast had to be particularly stunning, looking and tasting perfect.
-I then decided to document those morning meals and turn them into self-defining moments.
-Every day, using small plates, I constructed an appetizing dish of yoghurt decorated with fresh fruit, the composition of which varied according to my food reserves.
+As for most confined people, meals had become extremely important, to be celebrated as moments of beauty.
+For breakfast, every day, using small plates, I constructed an appetizing dish of yoghurt decorated with fresh fruit, the composition of which varied according to my food reserves.

 64 small paintings make up this self-portrait, corresponding to the 64 days of my confinement, which lasted from March 16 to May 18, when I left for France.
 The paintings are juxtaposed to form a visually pleasing portrait, and not in a purely chronological order.
 Colors decided of the placement of each one of the pieces.
 The fruit arrangements are seen from above, looking like flowers, and evoking cornucopia, the symbol of endless abundance and nourishment, the daily promise of a plentiful tomorrow.
 In the tradition of a 17th century vanitas, one of the flower plates features the coronavirus crown, a reminder of the fragility of such abundance.